This is the most exciting time in the history of cancer research and care.

 What We Offer

-- Office closure between Christmas Eve and New Years, plus half day office closures before each statutory holiday
+- 5 weeks’ vacation plus office closure between Christmas Eve and New Years, as well as half days office closures before each statutory holiday

-- Coverage for health, dental, vision, and various paramedical services, plus participation in the Employee & Family Support program and Municipal Pension Plan
+- Comprehensive benefit package including coverage for health, dental, vision and various paramedical services, plus participation in the Employee & Family Assistance Program

 BC Cancer Foundation is committed to fostering, cultivating and preserving a culture of diversity & inclusion.
 All qualified applicants will receive consideration for employment regardless of age, ethnicity, gender identity or expression, language, national or Indigenous origin, family or marital status, physical and mental ability, political affiliation, race, religion, sexual orientation or socio-economic status.